HEREDITARY DISEASE FOUNDATION

 Project Title: Creating a monoclonal antibody against Alfy

 Important for understanding how a protein might work is to see where it lives in a cell and to measure how much of it might be there.
 This can be achieved by creating a tool, known as an antibody, against the protein of interest.
 This tool originates from a system possessed by many animals, including humans, to protect themselves: an immune system.
 The immune system combats objects that are considered foreign to the body, such as viruses.
 To eliminate viruses when they invade our bodies, we must be able to label them so that they can be found and destroyed.
 The label the immune system creates is an antibody.
 In science, we take advantage of the immune system of animals, such as rats and chickens, to create antibodies against proteins we are studying.
 Given that these antibodies can be exquisitely specific, this permits us to see reliably and confidently where a protein might reside in a cell, or how much of it might be present at any given time.
-This proposal by Dr. Ben Hoffstrom is to create antibodies so that we can study the protein Alfy.
+This proposal is to create antibodies so that we can study the protein Alfy.

 Alfy is a very large protein that is involved in eliminating protein clumps by a powerful recycling system within the cell, known as autophagy.
 Previous work by the Simonsen lab (University of Oslo) and Yamamoto lab (Columbia University) has found that Alfy is necessary for cells to be able to eliminate protein clumps, including those that are created in Huntington’s disease.
 Given the size and structure of Alfy, it has been very difficult to create many of the necessary tools to study this important protein, including a reliable antibody that will enable us to see Alfy.
 Dr. Hoffstrom uses state of the art technology to create antibodies against proteins that are known to be difficult to detect.
 The immune system creates multiple antibodies against a given target, and these antibodies range in how well they work.
 For scientific exploration, it is necessary to find antibodies that are extremely specific, given that different proteins can be very similar to one another.
 To be certain we are studying Alfy and not a similar protein, Dr. Hoffstrom uses methods that permit him to test the efficiency of an extremely large number of antibodies at once, with accuracy.
 This makes this otherwise very laborious process much more tenable, and will make this important tool available to the HD community much faster.
 Despite technical obstacles, Dr. Hoffstrom has already created a number of potential antibodies to test.

 Pan Li, Ph.D.